osick/ChessMG/README.md

 ### PERFT

-Now we do perft test (see https://www.chessprogramming.org/Perft_Results)
+There is a standardtest for chess move generators, namely the so callled perft (aka performanca test, for more see https://www.chessprogramming.org/Perft_Results ).
+The single threaded mode can be sinmply tested as follows:

 ```bash
 > cd tests
 > python test_perft_start_fen.py
 ```

-The test looks for correct computation of nodes and the result should look like
+The test looks for correct computation of nodes (different move sequences from a given starting position) and the result should look like

 ```
  perft results for chess starting position up to depth 7